Icemap/docs/develop/choose-driver-or-orm.md

 # Choose Driver or ORM

-TiDB is compatible with MySQL's protocol, but there are some features that are not compatible with MySQL, such as:
+TiDB is compatible with MySQL's protocol, but some features are not compatible with MySQL, such as:

 Unsupported features: